-[5] The current assessed capitalization rate of 6.25% applied to the 2013 assessment of Power Shopping Centres is low and not reflective of the market conditions as of the designated valuation date or reflective of the valid transactions during this time frame and based on the Complainant's analysis of sales of similar properties and the correct capitalization rate to apply is 6.75%.
+- [5] The current assessed capitalization rate (cap rate) of 6.25% applied to the 2013 assessment of Power Shopping Centres is low and not reflective of the market conditions as of the designated valuation date or reflective of the valid transactions during this time frame and based on the Complainant's analysis of sales of similar properties and the correct capitalization rate to apply is 6.75%. - [6] The Complainant advised that in addition to the issue of the cap rate there was an matter related to the area of the fast food restaurant which has been discussed with the Respondent.
+Based on these discussions the parties advised there is an agreement that the area as reported and used by the Respondent is accurate.
+Based on this agreement the Complainant has withdrawn the issue of the area and amended the Requested Value to the amount reflected in the following section of this decision.

-Complainant's Requested Value: \$5,950,000
+Complainant's Requested Value: \$57,370,000